Atoka, Oklahoma

 Atoka is a city in and the county seat of Atoka County, Oklahoma, United States.
-The population was 3,107 at the 2010 census, an increase of 4.0 percent from the figure of 2,988 in 2000.
+The population was 3,195 as of the 2020 Census, a 2.4% increase over the 3,107 reported at the 2010 census, which was itself an increase of 4.0 percent from the figure of 2,988 in 2000.

 The city was settled by the Choctaw and named in 1867 by a Baptist missionary for Chief Atoka, whose name means "ball ground" in English.

 History

 Atoka was founded by the Choctaw Indians in the 1850s, and named for Captain Atoka, a leader of the Choctaw Nation and the signatory of the Treaty of Dancing Rabbit Creek, which began the process of re-locating the Choctaw people from Mississippi to Oklahoma in 1830.
 The name "Atoka" is derived from the Choctaw word hitoka (or hetoka), which means "ball ground" in English.
 He is believed to be buried near the town of Farris.
 Atoka is the site of the oldest Catholic parish in the Indian Territory, the oldest chapter of the Freemasons in Oklahoma, and the oldest chapter of the Order of the Eastern Star in Oklahoma.